dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 - The best possible join algorithm to use
 - If needed, how data should be redistributed
-- The best order of tables in `join` (yes, Redshift may change the order tables are joined internaly)
+- The best order of tables in `join` (yes, Redshift may change the order tables are joined internally)

 The matter for us in this moment in the topic 2: data redistribution.
 You can see how data is redistributed in a query in the execution plan, but how can you get the execution plan?
 In your query use the command `explain`.